uga-libraries/av-aip_russell/README.md

 2. Download the scripts and stylesheets folders and save to your computer.
 3. Update the file path variables (lines 8-10) in the variables.py script for your local machine.
-4. Update the group uri in the mediainfo-to-master.xslt stylesheet in variable name="uri" (line 51).
+4. Update the group uri in the mediainfo-to-preservation.xslt stylesheet in variable name="uri" (line 51).
 5. Update the base uri in the premis.xsd in restriction pattern for objectIdentifierType (line 35).
 5. Change permissions on the scripts so they are executable.